Binh-SPU/Social-Venture-App/README.md

 # API Reference Installtion:
 [Will add it later]

-# Improvements that could be made:
+# Improvements That Could Be Made:

 * Make Statusbar become more visible depending on the background color.
 * Learn Node.js or SQLite more to implement our own customizable back-end, especially implementing our message system or chat log.